-Since then, I have consulted with my friends, who make this more often and decided to use this recipe.
-In my mind, I hear the dissenting voices of purists, saying that my recipe is a modern innovation and that ulli chammanthi does not have any tomato in it and should only be prepared using coconut oil.
-That I am a mere Mapla (Muslim of Malabar) and how can I pretend to authentically reproduce what is traditionally made in Hindu househoulds?
-To them I say, that this recipe comes from a Hindu family and has been passed down from mother to daughter.
-Credit for this recipe goes to my friend Usha, her sister Sue in Bangalore and their dear mother.
+I have been trying to make this Kerala classic.The first time was a dismal failure.
+I used white shallots and the colour was pale and unappetising.
+I consulted with friends, who make this often and this recipe evolved.
+The dissenting voices of purists say that ulli chammanthi does not contain tomato and should only be prepared using coconut oil.
+This recipe is a staple prepared from a Hindu family, and has been passed down from mother to daughter.
+Credit for this recipe goes to my friend Usha, her sister Sudha in Bangalore and their late mother.

 Ingredients